eed3si9n/eed3si9n.com/original/jarjar-abrams.md

 This type of conflict happens often in a setup, where a program runs on top of a runtime or a framework. sbt plugins are like that.
 Spark is another example.
 One way to mitigate this to shade the transitive libraries under your own package.
 In 2004, herbyderby (Chris Nokleberg) created a tool called [Jar Jar Links](https://code.google.com/archive/p/jarjar/) that can repackage libraries.

 In 2015, Wu Xiang [added](https://github.com/sbt/sbt-assembly/pull/162) shading support to [sbt-assembly](https://github.com/sbt/sbt-assembly) using Jar Jar Links.
 This was a step forward, but the challenges remained.
 One of the issues was that Scala compiler includes ScalaSignature information into the `*.class` files, but Jar Jar was not aware of it.
-Fast forward to 2020, Jeroen ter Voorde implemented ScalaSignature conversion in [sbt-assembly#393](https://github.com/sbt/sbt-assembly/pull/393).
-Instead of keeping it in sbt-assembly, I wanted to split this up into its own library.
+Fast forward to 2020, Jeroen ter Voorde at [Simacan](https://simacan.com/) contributed ScalaSignature conversion in [sbt-assembly#393](https://github.com/sbt/sbt-assembly/pull/393).
+(Thanks Simacan!)
+I wanted to split this up into its own library, since this might be useful beyond sbt.
+This is Jar Jar Abrams.

 ### core API